mijamessmith/ProductCycle/README.md

 ### Getting Started <a name="getting-started"></a>
   To run the server locally on your machine, run 'npm start' within the root directory.
   The server runs on PORT 3000 by default.
 Navigate to http://localhost:3000 to view the client.

-### Module Descriptions <a name="module-descriptions"></a>

-  Related Products Provides a list of scrollable cards that we think a user would be interested in.
-The component includes:
-  - A table for comparing a related product to the current primary product.
-The table lists characterstics shared and unique to both products and is availble within a model on click.
-  - A carousel of cards that move left and right on arrow clicks.
-Cards will scroll the exact width of a product card.
-Arrows will not display if not needed
-  - A gallery of all product styles images available on hover of a card.
-These thumbnails will update the larger product card image on click.

-  User Looks Prodives a Space for a user to save items to a carousel list of cards that persists through their session.
-Features include:
-  - A card that adds a currently viewed product to the carousel on click
-  - A delete card icon that removes a card from looks and the session on click
-  - On page refresh, a user's looks will persists until the tab or window is closed.

 ### License <a name="license"></a>
   This project is licensed under the MIT License - see the LICENSE.md file for details